Wil-Ro/BlogPosts/posts/Major Work/Laptop.md

 - Bring a bluetooth keyboard
 - Design my own

-Bringing a bluetooth keyboard seems like the most realistic option and is most likely the one I will go with, but I have done research into keyboard layouts I could use including a really unique one a friend suggested and I ended up testing out.
+Bringing a bluetooth keyboard seems like the most realistic option and is most likely the one I will go with, but I have done research into keyboard layouts I could use, including a really unique one a friend suggested which I ended up testing out.

-The first physical result of this whole project has been a model of the laptop with a sticky surface for me to move keys around on to experiment with different layouts.
-Using this I feel that I have somewhat come across a design I like but I've yet to decide whether its worth buying a large amount of switches and keycaps to solve a problem I already have a bluetooth keyboard in a cupboard to act as a solution for.
-I think its most likely I'll use the bluetooth keyboard in the end.
+The first physical result of this whole project has been a model of the laptop with a sticky surface for me to move keys around on.
+This has allowed me to experiment with different layouts and see how they feel in my hands.
+Using this I feel that I have somewhat come across a design I like but I've yet to decide whether its worth buying a large amount of switches and keycaps to solve a problem I already have a solution for (bluetooth keyboard).

 ![cardboard keyboard prototype](KeyboardPrototype1.jpg)
 ![cardboard keyboard prototype](KeyboardPrototype2.jpg)